ignacioq/Tapestree.jl/README.md

 ## Usage

-i.
-Requirements:
+1. Requirements:
-  1. Julia v0.6.x (I'm working on updating the code for v1.x)
+  * Julia v0.6.x (I'm working on updating the code for v1.x)
-  2. R installed
+  * R installed
-  3. R `ape` package installed.
+  * R `ape` package installed.

-ii.
-Open Julia v0.6.x
+2. Open Julia v0.6.x

-iii.
-Load Tapestree package:
+3. Load Tapestree package:
 ```julia
 using Tapestree
 ```

-iv.
-Specify the path to the phylogenetic tree (in a format that `ape` can read):
+4. Specify the path to the phylogenetic tree (in a format that `ape` can read):
 ```julia
 finches_tree_file = joinpath(Pkg.dir("Tapestree"), "data", "finches_rescaled.tre")`
 ```

-v.
-Specify data.
+5. Specify data.
 Data should be a `.txt` file where each row is a species, first the species name that matches the tree tip labels, second the phenotypic data and then the species presence in each area (`0` if absent and `1` if present) .
 Open `finches_pca1.txt` in the data folder to see an example.
 ```julia
 finches_data_file = joinpath(Pkg.dir("Tapestree"), "data", "finches_pca1.txt")`
 ```

-vi.
-Specify output file (`homedir()` is an alias to your home folder)
+6. Specify output file (`homedir()` is an alias to your home folder)
 ```julia
 out_file  = *(homedir(),"...")
 ```

-vii.
-Run the `tribe()` (TRIBE: Trait and Range Interspecific Biogeographic Evolution) model:
+7. Run the `tribe()` (TRIBE: Trait and Range Interspecific Biogeographic Evolution) model:
 ```julia
 tribe(finches_tree_file,
       finches_data_file,
       out_file)
 ```

-viii.
-Further options for `tribe()` are
+8. Further options for `tribe()` are
 ```julia
 min_dt  = 0.01                       # a float describing the percentage of tree height allowed for discretization (lower values are more precise but take longer).
 niter   = 10_000                     # an integer for the number of iterations.